maegonz/HCI-Project/README.md

-# HCI-Project: Implementation of the $1 Gesture Recognizer
+# Implementation of the $1 Gesture Recognizer

 ## Project Objective